-The directors have fixed March 14, 2024 as the record date for the determination of Shareholders entitled to receive notice of the Meeting.
-Only Shareholders of record on such record date are entitled to vote.
+The directors have fixed June 12, 2025 as the record date (the "Record Date") for the determination of Shareholders entitled to receive notice of the Meeting.
+Only Shareholders of record on the Record Date are entitled to vote.

 VOTING SECURITIES AND PRINCIPAL HOLDERS OF VOTING SECURITIES